savvaspanagi/FlexGrid_Documentation/docs/source/thermodynamic_modeling.rst

-HP Modeling
+Bulding Thermodynamic Modeling
 =========================

-This section covers the heat pump modeling and building RC (Resistance-Capacitance) capabilities of FlexGridPy.
+This section covers the building RC (Resistance-Capacitance) modeling and tuning capabilities of FlexGridPy.

 Overview
 --------